Novel ways to help a fussy eater

-If we have a fussy eater, then involving them more in the food sphere is helpful.
-It is probably not going to make a magical change in how a child eats, but it is one extra thing that is supportive.
-Eating, like reading is multiple touch-points.
+If you have a fussy eater, then involving them more in the food sphere is helpful.
+Eating, like reading is multiple touch-points that over time help to make change.

-Interacting with food in any way helps to build a comfort level with it and that is always our goal as a parent, to help our child become more comfortable around food.
+Interacting with food in any way helps to build a comfort level with it.
+That is always a primary goal, to help your child become more comfortable around food.
 The more food anxious they are, the more important it is.

-Thinking of these as building blocks rather than a magic wand can help us (and them) relax and enjoy the process.
-Reading one book doesn’t make our child read, but each one we share with them, gets them closer to doing so!
+Think of these as building blocks rather than a magic wand.
+This can help you (and them) relax and enjoy the process.
+Reading one book doesn’t suddenly mean your child will read, but each one you share with them, gets them closer to doing so!

 These are in no particular order and can be adapted to suit a child’s age and stage.
-Even if your child is older, please do not rule out things.
-Most things can capture interest even for those tough tweens and teens.
+Even if your child is older, please do not rule things out.
+Many strategies can capture interest even for those tough tweens and teens.

 I can just imagine how my teens would roll their eyes and yet be looking on curiously if I did some of these things.